 Rachel Jones, Principal Research Scientist

 Rachel Jones has worked at the Guttmacher Institute since July 1999.
 She received her Ph.D. in sociology from Tulane University, where she studied gender, family and inequality.
-Her work at the Guttmacher Institute focuses on abortion, contraceptive use and adolescent sexual health in the United States.
-Most recently, she completed a national survey of all known abortion providers in the United States, the findings of which are summarized in Perspectives on Sexual and Reproductive Health and Women’s Health Issues.
+Her work at the Guttmacher Institute has focused on abortion, contraceptive use and adolescent sexual health in the United States.
+In 2013 she oversaw a national survey of all known abortion providers in the United States, the findings of which are summarized in Perspectives on Sexual and Reproductive Health and Women’s Health Issues.
 She has also published articles in the Journal of the American Medical Association, Obstetrics and Gynecology, the Journal of Adolescent Health, Social Forces and Sociological Inquiry.
 Dr. Jones is currently fielding a national survey of abortion patients.